Corporate overdraft under the moratorium

 Briefly about the moratorium

 For contracts specified in Government Decree No. 47/2020 (III.
-18.) laying down immediate measures required in order to mitigate the effects on the national economy of the COVID-19 pandemic, until 31 December 2020, our bank assures payment delays on loan payments (including principal, interests and charges) for both retail and corporate customers.
+18.) – that has been repealed upon cessation of the emergency - laying down immediate measures required in order to mitigate the effects on the national economy of the COVID-19 pandemic, and the Act LVIII of 2020 on transitional emergency rules and epidemiological preparedness established in accordance with it, until 31 December 2020, our bank assures payment delays on loan payments (including principal, interests and charges) for both retail and corporate customers.
 The moratorium applies to overdraft products as well.

 Click here for additional information on the loan repayment moratorium.